 Process health and bottlenecks

-A cycle time chart is typically the time when a task is most likely to be completed.
+A cycle time chart shows when a task will most likely be completed.
 It shows the time when that task is most likely to be finished.

-Knowing how fast your team is working can help you improve your team's performance.
+Knowing how fast your team works can help you improve your team's performance.
 It can also help you determine the right amount of work to do next time.

 You can also stack all the cycles for a specific period and compare them to other data to better understand the work's quality.

-Cumulative flow (CF) is a visual diagram that shows the status of all the tasks that are in progress.
+Cumulative flow (CF) is a visual diagram showing the status of all the tasks in progress.
 It uses a color scheme that shows the various stages of the project.
 The goal of this chart is to provide a visual representation of how tasks are distributed across the various stages.

 A cumulative flow chart can help you keep track of the team's work output and keep them accountable for consistent performance.

-The CF is a great tool for teams that are focused on keeping track of all of the tasks that are in progress, in-do, and finished.
+The CF is a great tool for teams that are focused on keeping track of all of the tasks that are in progress, to do, and finished.

 The chart can also identify when the work-in-progress limits are exceeded.
 This feature helps develop a culture of finishing work and minimizes multitasking.

 Flow efficiency is a metric that shows how much time is left to be done.
-It shows the difference between the time that's left and the amount of work that's in progress.
+It presents the difference between the time left and the amount of work in progress.

-Divide the time you spend working by the total cycle time to get the flow efficiency.
-It can be used to identify areas of weakness or make changes to how the project is managed.
+Divide the time you spend working by the total cycle time to achieve flow efficiency.
+It can help identify areas of weakness or make changes to how the project is managed.

 It can also give insight into the distribution of work between the various waiting periods.

-Sometimes, the code has many dependencies and you can't start working on something until another one is finished.
-This can be useful to keep track of how much time you're waiting for work to get done.
+Sometimes, the code has many dependencies, and you can't start working on something until another one is finished.
+This can be useful for tracking how much time you're waiting for work to get done.